 Cilicia: ancient name of what is now southern Turkey.
 The Persian king Cyrus the Great conquered this country, and after the fall of the Achaemenid empire, Cilicia belonged to the Seleucid and Roman Empires.
 It was well-known for its iron and silver ores.

-After the fall of the Hittite empire (after 1215), the two areas were included in a new kingdom called Tarhuntassa, which had its capital in Pamphylia.
+After the fall of the Hittite Empire (after 1190 BCE), the two areas were included in a new, "Neo-Hittite" kingdom called Tarhuntassa, which had its capital somewhere in Pamphylia.
 It is not known how long this state existed.
-When the Assyrians discovered the region in the ninth century, they called the fertile eastern area Qu'e (its capital was Adana), and the western area Hilakku; from this word our Cilicia is derived.
+When the Assyrians discovered the region in the ninth century, they called the fertile eastern area Qu'e (with important towns in Karatepe and Adana), and the western area Hilakku; from this word our Cilicia is derived.

 Meanwhile, Hilakku remained independent.
 The Assyrians were not interested in the underdeveloped mountain area and its poor tribes.
 However, during the reign of Aššurbanipal (668-631 BCE), Hilakku was threatened by the Cimmerians, a nomadic tribe from the northeast that had already overrun Armenia.
 Therefore, Hilakku placed itself under Assyrian protection.

 In 612, the Babylonians and Medes captured the Assyrian capital Nineveh (more).
 Hilakku survived the collapse of Assyria.
 A new kingdom came into being, in which both areas were united.
 Its capital was Tarsus.
 The Greeks rendered the title of its kings, suuannassai, as syennesis, and the name of the country as Cilicia.